khyateh/social-reporting-standard/README.md

 # SRS-SFDC
 SRS is a Salesforce application that helps create Social Reporting Standard reports inside your Salesforce Org (http://www.salesforce.com)

+The app can be found on appexchange at the following url: https://appexchange.salesforce.com/listingDetail?listingId=a0N30000000qFtMEAU

 ##Open source credits
 SRS for Salesforce has been implemented with the help of the following Open source projects.